Jim O'Neil (American football): Buffalo Bills

 O’Neil spent the 2013 season as the linebackers coach for the Buffalo Bills.

 Cleveland Browns

 After the 2013 season, O'Neil was hired as the defensive coordinator of the Cleveland Browns in 2014, but was relieved of his duties after the 2015 season due to a coaching overhaul after head coach Mike Pettine was fired.

 San Francisco 49ers

 O'Neil was hired by Chip Kelly on January 26, 2016 to become the defensive coordinator of the San Francisco 49ers.

+Oakland/Las Vegas Raiders

+In January 2018 the Raiders hired O'Neil to be their Senior defensive assistant.
+He was promoted to the Defensive backs coach for the 2019-2020 seasons.

+Detroit Lions

+O'Neil was hired by the Lions on February 21, 2024 to become the defensive assistant of the Detroit Lions.